 Use This Kitchen Herb For Cold Prevention

 You can prevent a cold 85% of the time using this “kitchen herb” of dried orange peels.
 Here’s how: save the peels from your oranges to make a tea the moment you feel a cold coming on.
-Simply cook them in water with a little honey to cut the bitterness of the peel.
+Toss a handful in water, add a little honey or sugar to cut the bitterness of the peel, and a small piece of fresh ginger.

 A kitchen herb is any plant or its seed commonly used in cooking.
-Some kitchen herbs are seasonal but most are consumed throughout the year.
+Some kitchen herbs are seasonal but most are part of everyday meals throughout the year.

-As a kitchen herb, orange (or tangerine) peels are loaded with vitamin C and vitamin K. Using freshly dried peels concentrates the vitamins, enough to help you from getting a full-blown cold, or stopping it before it takes hold.
+As a kitchen herb, orange (or tangerine) peels are loaded with vitamin C and vitamin K. Dryin the peels concentrates these vitamins, enough to help prevent a cold from becoming full-blown, or stopping it before it takes hold.

-If you haven’t begun to save your citrus peels, start this winter when they are part of the winter diet:
+If you haven’t begun to save your citrus peels, you can start the next time you eat a tangerine or thinner skinned orange:

-- When fully dried, store in a glass jar
+- When the peels are fully dried, store them in a glass jar

 Orange Peel Tea Recipe

-- Place a handful of dried citrus peels, about 1 ounce, in a small saucepan.
+- Place a handful of dried citrus peels, about 1 ounce (they’re very light), in a small saucepan.

 - Add 1.5 – 2 cups water and when it starts to boil, lower to a simmer for 45 minutes.